Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Numerical experiments

 Similarly, using the method of Lagrange multipliers, the weak formulation for the microscopic equation \eqref{scheme2_micro_fully_def} with scheme $2$ is equivalent to finding $(w_{i, n-1}^{h} (\tilde{x}, y), c)\in \mathbb{W}_h \times \mathbb{R} $ such that the following identity holds:

 for all $ (v, d) \in \mathbb{W}_h \times \mathbb{R}, \;\;i \in \{1, 2\}$.

 For the numerical experiments here, we choose $G(u):= 1-2u$.
-This choice for $G(\cdot)$ is taken from the upscaled model given in \cite{raveendran2023homogenization}.
-Note that in \cite{raveendran2023homogenization} the authors study the homogenization for the large drift model of the form
+This choice for $G(\cdot)$ is taken from the upscaled model given in \cite{raveendran2023homogenization}. \SN{For nonlinear choices of the interaction function \(G(\cdot)\), additional numerical simulation results obtained using scheme 2, with and without precomputing, are presented in Appendix \ref{appendix2}.
+The corresponding results obtained using scheme 1 can be found in \cite{raveendran2023strongly}.} Note that in \cite{raveendran2023homogenization} the authors study the homogenization for the large drift model of the form

 in which the upscaled model has similar structure of Problem $(P)$ with $G(u)=1-2u$.
 The diffusion matrix is chosen as